Official Free VTNE Practice Test 2025 Question with Study Guide (UPDATED)

 VTNE Exam Content

 The 3-hour (180 minutes) VTNE consists of 150 multiple-choice operational questions and 20 multiple-choice pilot questions derived from the test specifications.
-The candidate’s score on the VTNE is based on the candidate’s responses to 150 operational questions; the remaining 20 pilot questions embedded in the test are not counted towards the candidate’s score.
+The candidate’s score on the VTNE is based on the candidate’s responses to 150 operational questions; the remaining 20 pilot questions embedded in the test are not counted toward the candidate’s score.

 The VTNE examination covers:

-•  Nine (9) primary areas of responsibility (Domains)
+• Nine (9) primary areas of responsibility (Domains)

-•  Seventy (70) Task Area Statements
+• Seventy (70) Task Area Statements

-•  Forty-nine (49) Knowledge Area Statements
+• Forty-nine (49) Knowledge Area Statements

 VTNE is administered by the American Association of Veterinary State Boards (AAVSB).
 However, the AAVSB does not credential veterinary technicians.
 Please contact your state or provincial agency for credentialing details.